What a UCC Lien Does

 Like most other liens in bankruptcy court, a UCC lien is only a piece of paper unless you can identify and locate specific property encumbered by the lien.
 (This is why you should write down any known assets of the debtor on the UCC lien.)

-Usually, a court-scheduled debtor exam (called an Order for EXamination - OEX, or a Judgment Debtor Examination - JDX) lien, when personally served on the debtor, is a far better lien on personal property.
+In California, usually, a court-scheduled debtor exam (called an Order for EXamination - OEX, or a Judgment Debtor Examination - JDX) lien, when personally served on the judgment debtor, is a far better lien on personal property.

 4) If your judgment debtor is lucky enough to win even $500 in the lottery, the Lottery Commission will look at all UCC liens, to determine if the winner owes money.
 If they do, they will pay the creditors in full before they pay the judgment debtor a single penny.